 Well, remember when Loki took the Tesseract during the Time Heist in Avengers: Endgame, and he kind of just *poofed* into thin air?
 Yeah, that created an alternate timeline in which Loki uses the Tesseract to time travel!
 How awesome does that sound?

-Loki is set to premiere in early 2021 and will also share continuity with the Doctor Strange sequel, Doctor Strange in the Multiverse of Madness.
+Loki is set to premiere sometime in May 2021 and will also share continuity with the Doctor Strange sequel, Doctor Strange in the Multiverse of Madness.

 The title pretty much speaks for itself in this case.
 WandaVision was officially announced in April 2019 and will focus on Wanda Maximoff aka Scarlet Witch and Vision – in particular, the relationship between them.